 A number of fellow professionals were quick to point out that comparing song lyrics to copy is like juxtaposing potatoes and peas.
 Fair enough.

-But it also became quickly apparent that many of these people do not seek to improve their own skills by observing “good” and “bad” wherever it may be found.
+But it also became apparent that many of these people do not seek to improve their own skills by observing “good” and “bad” wherever it may be found.
 The implication being that a good copy can only be learned by reading good copy, and thus inspiration must be sought only from the pens of Gary Halbert, Drayton Bird, David Ogilvy et al.

 I have a one-word response to this – balls.